 Yield: I made 2 with 4 placemats per gift.

 This tip is for an unusual wedding gift.
 I have heard many new brides complain that after the wedding when they are just starting out, they do not have the money to get their dress cleaned and stored.
-It can be very expensive, so a gift certificate to a dry cleaners would make a really good gift.
-Someone who is especially close to the bride or several people could combine to give her the certificate.

 For the new bride, along with a card or gift, also give a recipe card with an easy dish.
 The new bride (and of course the groom) will appreciate an easy dinner idea.